 However, if you have a specialty mailbox, one that’s made out of bricks, or one that is handcrafted and worth a high value, then it may be worth it to file a home insurance claim.

-Additionally, your mailbox may have been damaged as part of a larger incident (i.e. if a car crashed into your mailbox and then continued careening into your home), then your homeowners insurance may pay to replace your mailbox as a part of repairing the overall damages.
+If your mailbox was damaged as part of a larger incident, then your homeowners insurance may pay to replace your mailbox as a part of repairing the overall damages.

 Does my insurance cover if I hit my mailbox?